-Are you buying a house with your partner?
+Are you buying a house with another owner?

 Make sure you set your intentions in writing.
 You don't want to end up fighting over your property.